 Use special clamps to connect the ground wire and ground rod.

 Consult your local city and county ordinances for ground connection.
-In some areas, you can legally ground to a cold water pipe, while in some areas you will need a ground rod.
+In some areas, you can legally ground to a cold water pipe, while other areas require a ground rod.
 Use the specialized clamps.